Administrative and municipal divisions of Sevastopol

-Sevastopol (Russian - Севастополь) is a city on the Black Sea, located in the southwest of the Crimean Peninsula—a territory disputed between Russia and Ukraine as a result of the annexation of Crimea by the Russian Federation.
+Sevastopol is a city on the Black Sea, located in the southwest of the Crimean Peninsula—a territory disputed between Russia and Ukraine as a result of the annexation of Crimea by the Russian Federation.
 It has been under the de facto Russian control since March 2014, when it was incorporated into Russia as one of its federal subjects, with a status of a federal city.
 Being a disputed territory, Sevastopol has two sets of laws governing how its administrative and municipal divisions are set up.
 Under both Ukrainian and Russian laws, the city is administratively divided into four districts.